-Listing 13-10: Implementations on Cacher of an associated function named new and a method named value that manage the caching logic
+Listing 13-10: The caching logic of Cacher

-The fields on the Cacher struct are private since we want Cacher to manage their values rather than letting the calling code potentially change the values in these fields directly.
+We want Cacher to manage the struct fields’ values, rather than letting the calling code potentially change the values in these fields directly, so these fields are private.

-The Cacher::new function takes a generic parameter T, which we’ve defined in the context of the impl block to have the same trait bound as the Cacher struct.
-Cacher::new returns a Cacher instance that holds the closure specified in the calculation field and a None value in the value field, since we haven’t executed the closure yet.
+The Cacher::new function takes a generic parameter T , which we’ve defined as having the same trait bound as the Cacher struct .
+Then Cacher::new returns a Cacher instance  that holds the closure specified in the calculation field and a None value in the value field, since we haven’t executed the closure yet.

-When the calling code wants the result of evaluating the closure, instead of calling the closure directly, it will call the value method.
-This method checks to see if we already have a resulting value in self.value in a Some; if we do, it returns the value within the Some without executing the closure again.
+When the calling code wants the result of evaluating the closure, instead of calling the closure directly, it will call the value method .
+This method checks to see if we already have a resulting value in self.value in a Some; if we do, it returns the value within the Some without executing the closure again .

-If self.value is None, we call the closure stored in self.calculation, save the result in self.value for future use, and return the value as well.
+If self.value is None, we call the closure stored in self.calculation, save the result in self.value for future use, and return the value as well .

 Listing 13-11 shows how we can use this Cacher struct in the generate_workout function from Listing 13-6: